kongware/ftor/README.md

 As ftor virtualizes functions and object types with proxies, identities change.
 If your code depends on identity, because you use a `Map` abstract data type with objects as keys for instance, you must take care of not mixing virtualized entities with their normal counterparts.

 ## 1.4.
-No typing of primitive literal values
+No typing of binding declarations

-ftor cannot type `const`/`let` bindings of promitive literal values, since Javascript's `Proxy` type only can virtualize reference types.
-Since such bindings are only occasionally used when you program in a function style, this should only lead to a negligible reduction of type safety.
-In fact, typed functions and data types are enforced in most cases.
+ftor cannot type `const`/`let` declarations, where the value is represented by a literal like `1`, `"foo"`, `true`, or `{foo: true}`.
+However, if the value to be bound is provided by the return type of a function/constructor, such declarations are typable.
+The reason for this limitation is that Javascript's `Proxy` type only can virtualize reference types, i.e. functions.
+Since literal values are syntactic sugar for the corresponding constructors, they cannot be virtualized.

 ## 1.5.
-Subtype polymorphism
+No subtype polymorphism

-ftor supports subtyping only superficially.
-For instance, there is no support of subtype variants for function types like co-, contra- or invariants.
+With parametric and bounded polymorphic functions ftor already has sufficient means to deal with type equivalence.
+Besides subtyping leads to complex and bloated alorithms to consider all edge cases.
+Hence I decided that ftor won't support subtyping for now.

 ## 1.6.
 Explicit type directories

 As far as I know, Javascript prototype system isn't particularly suitable for bounded polymorphism.
-As a matter of fact ftor doesn't rely on it at all.
-However, to not make things worse, I refrain from introducing an alternative mechanism like Haskell's type classes.
+As a result ftor doesn't rely on it.
+However, to not make things worse I refrain from introducing an alternative mechanism like Haskell's type classes.
 Consequently, you have to pass type dictionaries explicitly around.
-This is the drawback of not having a suitable mechanism on the language level.
+This is the drawback of not having a suitable mechanism for bounded polymorphism built-in in the language.

 ## 1.7.
 Built-in operators are not type safe